 It is for this reason that my family worried for my NYU-bound sister Kelly, who would have to live in NY alone.
 Covid gave rise to an increase in hate crimes towards Asians.
 My grandparents begged her to move to a different state, as our ears had long been saturated by news about the dangers of the city.

 In the past decade or so, my parents always paired me up with Kelly in almost every activity.
-From a piano lesson to a ballet class; We moved from one school to another together.
-While I was comfortable taking on new challenges with my sister, often I didn’t feel excited as I never really choose those activities myself.
-Mom said, this way we can take care of one another while learning.
+From a piano lesson to a ballet class; we moved from one school to another together.
+While I was comfortable taking on new challenges with my sister, often I didn’t feel excited as I never really chose those activities myself.
+Mom said, this way we could take care of one another while learning.

 This time, I thought it would be the same.
 I thought they were going to ask me to follow her, but they didn’t.
 It was different.
 My parents said nothing, but I still had the impression that they were secretly hoping for me to come and offer to accompany my sister.
 I also thought I could simply follow her, having a new opportunity, a new life, and a fresh start in my final years as a teenager.
 If I could join my sister, if we were together, her move to NYC would be less of a danger and more of an adventure.
 But somehow, I just couldn’t volunteer to go with Kelly.

-In my last two years in high school, I was beginning to make a difference in my community-- I was fundraising to help disadvantaged kids get the education and vaccines they need and creating a shelter for stray animals.
-My friends needed me, I was their rock during times of need, they would come to me for suggestion.
+In my last two years in high school, I was beginning to make a difference in my community-- I was fundraising to help disadvantaged children get the education and vaccines they needed and creating a shelter for stray animals.
+My friends needed me, I was their rock during times of need, and they would come to me for suggestion.
 So, I was torn to leave my works behind.
 I was torn to come forward and offer my company.
-I had personal missions that I wanted to see through to the end.
+I had personal goals that I wanted to see through to the end.

 On the other hand, Kelly’s my sister.
 My sister, who had always been there for me through thick and thin since the beginning of time, lending me her shoulders to cry on and having my back whenever I needed it.
 Blood is said to be thicker than water.
-Also, I couldn’t imagine Kelly - eighteen, female, and foreign - walking down the streets of New York and getting assaulted out of nowhere.
+Also, I couldn’t imagine Kelly—eighteen, female, and foreign—walking down the streets of New York and getting assaulted out of nowhere.
 Just thinking about it gives me shivers.
 If that happened and I wasn’t there for her, I could never forgive myself.